-We had additional support in KS1 for Phonics and reading, and the Y2 Phonics Check outcomes showed a significant rise from the previous year.
-For this reason we have planned to continue this support with Miss Grainger taking up this role.
+We had additional support in KS1 for Phonics and reading, and the Y2 Phonics Check, and we were very pleased with the outcomes which continued the rise in data from the previous year.
+For this reason we have planned to continue this support with a specialist teacher taking up this role, and the introduction of a new scheme, Little Wandle.

-We will continue to employ the Speech Therapist, who has a real impact on outcomes, both with the 1-1 teaching that she delivers, but also the group work and support in developing programmes of work for staff to follow, and preparing resources to be used.
-We are now employing her for 2 days a week, and we will supplement this with a full time member of support staff who will provide Speech and Language work in EY, but also to support transition into Y1.
+We have continued to employ a Speech Therapist, who has a real impact on outcomes, both with the 1-1 teaching that she delivers, but also the group work and support in developing programmes of work for staff to follow, and preparing resources to be used.
+We are now employing her for 2 days a week.
+Due to a high level of need in addressing Speech and Language difficulties on entry to school, we will continue to supplement this with a full time member of support staff, who will provide Speech and Language work in EY, but also to support transition into Y1.
+All the data from the work we do in this area shows real progress for all children.
 We do need to narrow the gap for the FSM children in EY as this is still evident in outcomes.
 This is a key part of the EY Action Plan, and has been widened during the pandemic.